OK, I admit it, this post is more than a little bit tongue in cheek!

-I had taken my boys on a ‘biking adventure’ along a riverside cycle track.
-We were a mile into the ride when my youngest son fell of his bike and somehow loosened the handlebars (they were so wobbly you couldn’t steer).
-I was on the verge of walking the bikes back to the car, but decided to have a go at fixing them using wooden sticks and strips of plastic torn from the bag that held our packed lunch.
+It all started when my youngest boy fell of his bike.
+Somehow the impact loosened the handlebars, so much so that the bike became impossible to steer.
+I was on the verge of walking the bikes back to the car, but decided to have a go at fixing them, using wooden sticks and strips of plastic torn from a plastic bag.

 I was hoping the repair would last long enough for us to ride back to the car.
-Well, 7 miles and 3 hours later, the bike was still going strong, in fact the only thing beginning to wobble was my boys legs after all the cycling!
+Well, 7 miles and 3 hours later, the bike was still going strong, in fact the only thing beginning to wobble was my boys legs!

 It’s been ages (3 years I think) since I last submitted a drawing for Illustration Friday, I was going to have a crack at it last week but didn’t fancy the topic, this week’s word is “protest”, which I found more creatively fruitful!